-“SAP HANA was designed to be a truly modern database platform, and as a result the answer is: all of the above.
-A modern database should be a database, platform and be available on-premise or in the cloud.
+“SAP HANA was designed to be a truly modern database platform, and as a result, the answer is all of the above.
+A modern database should be a database, platform, and be available on-premise or in the cloud.

-SAP has a large installed-base of on premise ERP customers, and the HANA platform supports their needs, especially the need for an enterprise-class database.
+SAP has a large installed-base of on-premise ERP customers, and the HANA platform supports their needs, especially the need for an enterprise-class database.
 Many of those customers are looking for an on-premise database to replace the traditional RDBMS.

 The demanding needs of an in-memory database mean that SAP elected to sell SAP HANA as an appliance, and it comes pre-packaged by the major hardware vendors as a result.

 However the future of business is moving into the cloud, and SAP HANA is available as Platform as a Service (PaaS) and Infrastructure as a Service (IaaS) with HANA Cloud Platform and Managed Cloud as a Service (McaaS) with secured HANA Enterprise Cloud and via 3rd party cloud vendors.
-Customers can also choose Hybrid deployment model that combines on premise and cloud.
+Customers can also choose a Hybrid deployment model that combines on-premise and cloud.
 More details on this are available here.”